LachlanDev/Discord-BOT-Dashboard-Marketplace/CONTRIBUTING.md

 # Contributor's Guide
 Please ensure you have GitHub Desktop installed and have logged into your GitHub account!

+The following steps explain how to add a __plugin__ to the repo but themes follow the same structure!

 ## Fork this repository
 Fork this repo by clicking on the fork button on the top right of this page.
 This will create of copy of this repository in your account.